How Much Does Full Coverage Car Insurance Cost?

 Full Coverage Car Insurance Cost by Age

 Young drivers pay $323 per month or $3,878 per year for full coverage car insurance.
-Adult drivers pay $136 per month — 58% less than young drivers.
-Senior drivers pay $167 per month — 23% more than adult drivers.
-Find the cheapest car insurance for new drivers and compare car insurance rates by age to get the lowest rate for you or your teen driver.
+Adult drivers pay $136 per month, which is 58% less than young drivers.
+At $167 per month, senior drivers pay 23% more than adult drivers.
+MoneyGeek's car insurance rates by age guide lists the cheapest options for each age group, including teen drivers.

 Young Drivers$323$3,878